Songs for Long Distance Relationships: When Miles Feel Like Miles

 Music travels in a way that physical presence can't.
 Someone can press play at 2 AM in a different time zone and be in the same emotional space as the person who sent it.
 That shared listening — even asynchronous, even hours apart — does something.
 It closes a gap that nothing else quite reaches.

-People who've written to me after receiving their songs often say the same kind of thing: that they listened to it on the way to work, or late at night, or in a moment when they really needed to feel less alone.
+People who've written to me after receiving their commissions often say the same kind of thing: that they listened to it on the way to work, or late at night, or in a moment when they really needed to feel less alone.
 One person told me they'd listened to theirs fifty times in a week.
 Not because the situation changed, but because the song kept making the distance feel less like absence.

-That's what a personalized song can do.
+That's what a custom song can do.
 It doesn't fix the miles.
 But it becomes something you carry together, even when you're apart.
 There's a post on creative ways music helps long distance relationships last that goes deeper into this idea if you want to sit with it a little longer.

 How a Personalized Song Works at What's Your Beat

 For a long distance relationship, a personalized song can work as an anniversary gift, a birthday surprise, a "just because I love you" moment, or something to listen to together on your next video call.
-If you've been looking for a meaningful personalized gift that isn't generic — this might be exactly it.
+If you've been looking for a meaningful original gift that isn't generic — this might be exactly it.

 Small Rituals That Keep You Close When You're Far